 The pre-acceptance inspection is a visual inspection of the building components.
-Each building covered by the guarantee must be inspected before acceptance.
-This inspection is carried out according to a pre-established list of elements to be verified approved by the Régie du bâtiment du Québec (RBQ) for houses or condos, among others.
+Each building covered by the warranty must be inspected before acceptance, which is carried out according to a pre-established list of items to be verified approved by the Régie du bâtiment du Québec (RBQ) for houses or condos, among others.

 In Quebec, the inspection of new homes (houses and condos) is governed by the " Regulation respecting the Guarantee Plan for New Residential Buildings ".
 It is mandatory except for condominium buildings (divided co-ownership) of more than 4 superimposed private portions, undivided co-ownerships and converted condo buildings.
 All new individual home buyers must contribute and all residential construction contractors must be accredited.
 Thus, the builder and the buyer must inspect the property together if there is a guarantee plan for this one.
 This inspection marks the end of the work and the start of the warranty.

 - Single family home (detached, semi-detached or row)

 - Multifamily building from 2 to 5 housing (duplex to 5plex);

 - Multifamily building with not more than 4 units superimposed on divided co-ownership;

 - Machined house.